dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 image building process.

 The fifth line is just there to tell who is the maintainer of the image.
-This metadata will be directly stored on the image and can be queried any time.
+This metadata will be directly stored on the image and can be queried at any time.

 On line eight, eleven and fourteen, we see the RUN instruction, which is the most common instruction in the Dockerfile.
 RUN instruction executes a command